Tirito6626/easy-api-docs-ru/docs/functions/$root.md

 # $root
-Join a root into the main runner.
+Join a root into the main runner

 ### Parameters:
 | Name        | Type        | Description                          | Optional |